bandprotocol/bandchain-docs-archived/docs/client-library/bandchain.js/transaction.md

 # Transaction Module

-For sent the transaction on BandChain, ...
+This module provides the functionality to send transaction on BandChain which requires [`<Msg>`] to be included.

 ## Exceptions

 | Type       | Description   |
 | ---------- | ------------- |
 | ValueError | Invalid value |

----

 ## withMessages(msgs)